kartonfarkas/api_docs/source/suite/contacts/contact_multiple_update.rst

      -
    * - source_id
      - int
-     - ID assigned to the application of a customer to integrate, used to differentiate contacts created of modified by the customer's applications, [source_id]
+     - ID assigned to a customers external application, and is used to identify contacts created or modified by the external (3rd party) applications, [source_id]
      -

 See :doc:`contact_multiple_create` for further information.